 Economic Development for Central Oregon’s (EDCO) Venture Catalyst program was proposed in 2006 by local business leaders Dan Hobin and Nori Juba and championed by U.S. Senator Ron Wyden.
 With Wyden’s help, a $232,750 federal appropriations grant was secured in late 2009 for a three-year pilot program to boost the creation of new scalable traded-sector businesses in Central Oregon.
 Brian Vierra is EDCO’s current Venture Catalyst.

 The Venture Catalyst helps promising, scalable young companies through active coaching and guidance.
-A ‘Stable of Experts’ database extends that activity by pairing early stage companies with local volunteer technical, legal, financial, managerial and other talent.
+A ‘Stable of Experts’ database extends that activity by pairing early-stage companies with local volunteer technical, legal, financial, managerial and other talents.